 Every cell membrane is made up of phospholipids, making them one of the most important biological molecules.
-In this lesson you’ll also find out why omega-3 fatty acids (have you heard of DHA and EPA?) are so important for your body!
+In this lesson you’ll also find out why omega-3 fatty acids (like DHA and EPA) are so important for your body!

 1) DRAWING LESSON

 Here’s another craft idea.
 The only tricky thing about this craft is that you need a clear plastic ornament.
 These are easily found in any craft store around the holidays, but many craft stores do stock them year-round, and they can always be purchased online from craft stores or from Amazon.
 You’ll also need two chenille stems of any color, some paper, a glue stick, and either a small drill bit or a sharp X-acto knife for drilling or scraping two tiny holes.

 1) Use a piece of paper (0r preferably card stock) to draw the part that will go inside the ball.
 You can use the drawing you did in this lesson as a guide or use an image you find online.
 Make the paper so it fits snuggly inside, as shown in photo.
 Make an exact copy of this piece of paper, only in reverse, so you can use it for the back side, and can sandwich the chenille stems between the papers.

 2) Make your chenille stems go back and forth to simulate the shape of fatty acid molecules.
 If you happen to have beads that fit onto the stems, you can add beads for carbons.
 However, plain stems will be okay,too.
 They don’t have to be the same color.
 Use bright colors to make the ornament eye-catching.

 3) Apply glue to the insides of your two paper pieces, and put the ends of the chenille stems between.
 Press and hold.
 You might even want to lay this under a book and leave it there for a while to make sure it sticks when dry.